-- 5.1.1.
-The moisture content of various targeted substrates is measured using moisture meters calibrated for the specific material, either with impedance (non-penetrative) or conductive pin meters. - 5.1.2.
+5.1.1.
+The moisture content of various targeted substrates is measured using moisture meters calibrated for the specific material, either with impedance (non-penetrative) or conductive pin meters.

+- 5.1.2.
 The objective here is to assess moisture issues which may be responsible for current biological amplification.
-Although areas may appear dry, previous moisture may have caused hidden biological growth, which can remain allergenic or an irritant until removed. - 5.1.3.
+Although areas may appear dry, previous moisture may have caused hidden biological growth, which can remain allergenic or irritating until removed. - 5.1.3.
 Inflammagens in cavities can be expected to leak out into the occupied spaces. - 5.1.4.
-Measurement is assessed against recognised standards or equilibrium of unaffected areas. - 5.1.5.
-Equilibrium, for this purpose, is the expected homogenous level of moisture in the same material.
+Measurement is assessed against recognised standards or the equilibrium of unaffected areas. - 5.1.5.
+Equilibrium, for this purpose, is the expected homogeneous level of moisture in the same material.
 Where concerns are present, penetrative measurement may be required. - 5.1.6.
 Materials DO NOT have to be wet or saturated for mould growth, and a boundary layer of a few molecules of moisture can exist on top of materials, which is conducive to mould growth.
-In fact, mould does not grow in wet conditions and prefers damp.

-- 5.1.7.
-A typical example is mould growth on window glass and refrigerator linings, where the material is non-porous, cold, and internally dry, yet growth still occurs on the surface.
-In this case, a bio film is often the cause. - 5.1.8.
-Although some materials may be dry, we also look for areas that have been historically wet and it must be recognised that any water damage will result in mould or bacterial amplification within 48 hours. - 5.1.9.
+Mould does not grow in wet conditions and prefers damp. - 5.1.7.
+Mould growth on window glass and refrigerator linings is a typical example.
+Although the material is non-porous, cold, and internally dry, growth still occurs on the surface.
+In this case, a biofilm is often the cause. - 5.1.8.
+Although some materials may be dry, we also look for historically wet areas, and it must be recognised that any water damage will result in mould or bacterial amplification within 48 hours. - 5.1.9.
 Biological growth (including mould) prefers damp, dark, warm areas away from UV light and air movement.
-Ideal growth conditions are found in ceiling, wall and floor cavities.
-We may make risk assessments in the absence of hard data.
+Ideal growth conditions are found in the ceiling, wall and floor cavities.
+We may make risk assessments in the absence of complex data.